DisCoTec/discotec.github.io/2024/registration.md

 ## Visa Information
 For official information about visas for entering The Netherlands, please refer to [this webpage](https://www.netherlandsworldwide.nl/visa-the-netherlands).

-In case you need an invitation letter, after completing the registration process, please send your request to discotec2024@rug.nl (subject: “DisCoTec 2024 - Visa invitation letter”) by specifying the following details:
+In case you need an invitation letter, after completing the registration process, please send your request to <discotec2024@rug.nl> (subject: “DisCoTec 2024 - Visa invitation letter”) by specifying the following details:

 * Date in which you completed the registration and payment process
 * Full name (as shown in your passport)
 * Date of birth
-* Snail mail address, phone and fax number
+* Snail mail address
-* E-mail address
+* Professional e-mail address
+* If you are presenting a paper: title of the paper, submission number, name of the conference/workshop
 * Proof of student or professional status
 * Passport number, expiration date, issuing country

+We aim at processing letter requests quickly (via email), after having confirmed that registration has taken place.

 ## Cancellation/Refund Policy